Analysis | The GOP’s rationale for condemning Cheney and Kinzinger is predictably Trumpian

 But such a direct explanation of the rationale certainly wouldn’t suffice, so it’s back to that core skill of reshaping the obvious motive (retribution) into a more broadly palatable one (they hurt the party’s chances in the midterms).
 And to do that, the resolution engages in a bit of patter that shows how thoroughly Trumpism itself has been embedded in the party.

 “WHEREAS, The primary mission of the Republican Party is to elect Republicans who support the United States Constitution and share our values,” the resolution begins — and immediately you see how things are going to go.
 I couldn’t find an actual mission statement for the party, but you can see how important “share our values” is in that statement.
-They can’t say “share our policy priorities” since Cheney and Kinzinger do share those priorities.
-Both legislators have also demonstrated support for the Constitution in practice as well — and, arguably, are doing so more forcefully with their participation on the panel than their peers.
+They can’t say “share our policy priorities,” as Cheney and Kinzinger do share those priorities.
+Both legislators have also demonstrated support for the Constitution in practice — and, arguably, are doing so more forcefully with their participation on the panel than their peers.
 So, instead, the locus of frustration simply becomes the party’s “values,” here encapsulated tersely but accurately as “Republicans slavishly love Trump.”

 The next “WHEREAS” delineates how important it is for Republicans to be in power, given that Democrats and President Biden “have embarked on a systematic effort to replace liberty with socialism” (they have not), “eliminate border security in favor of lawless, open borders” (they have not), “create record inflation designed” — designed! — “to steal the American dream from our children and grandchildren” (no) and so on.
 It’s so fitting!
-This pastiche of look what the DEMONcrats are doing!! would very much be at home in a Trump tweet.
+This pastiche of look what the DEMONcrats are doing!! that would very much be at home in a Trump tweet.

 This is important, the resolution argues, because winning back the majority in Congress “must be the primary goal” of the Republican conference, a goal that “requires all Republicans working together.”
 And yet, later in the resolution, the reality is stated: The Democrats want to investigate Jan.
 6 only because they hope to “buoy the Democrat[ic] Party’s bleak prospects in the upcoming midterm elections.”
 So which is it?
 Are Democrats trying to take down Trump because they’re scrambling to win in November, or are Cheney and Kinzinger undercutting the slim chances Republicans have at their own victory?